 Skip to content

-Kensington is a timeless snapshot of London with bustling shopping streets, elegant garden squares and world-class cultural institutions.
+The Kensington district is a timeless snapshot of London with bustling shopping streets, elegant garden squares and world-class cultural institutions.
 The area was granted its Royal Borough title in 1901 and this sense of regal esteem has ensued throughout the years.
 W8 is home to some of London’s most desirable architecture, from grand portico-fronted Victorian mansions to pastel-toned cottages and mews façades covered in springtime wisteria.
 With excellent transport links and top-rate schools, it’s no wonder that Kensington is one of the capital’s most sought-after locales for working professionals and families.

 Set adjacent to Hyde Park, Kensington Gardens is a beautiful network of lawns and pathways that’s tailor-made for runners, dog-walkers and summertime picnics.
 Kensington High Street forms the area’s bustling centre with an array of retail and grocery offerings; by contrast, the peaceful alleyway of Kensington Church Walk is lined with antiques and arts boutiques.
 The Serpentine Gallery, Royal Albert Hall and museums of South Kensington make up the neighbourhood’s enriching hub of culture.